sitewhere/sitewhere-documentation/docs/platform/architecture.md

 ## Event Data Processing Pipeline

+SiteWhere coordinates device event processing by arranging microservices into a pipeline with each microservice managing a specific stage of the process.
+This approach allows events to be processed incrementally while also allowing the processing load to be spread across hardware and scaled at a more fine-grained level.

-The event processing pipeline in SiteWhere uses [Apache Kafka](https://kafka.apache.org/) to provide a resilient, high-performance mechanism for progressively processing device event data.
-Microservices can plug in to key points in the event processing pipeline, reading data from well-known inbound topics, processing data, then sending data to well-known outbound topics.
-External entites that are interested in data at any point in the pipeline can act as consumers of the SiteWhere topics to use the data as it moves through the system.
+The event processing pipeline uses [Apache Kafka](https://kafka.apache.org/) to provide a resilient, high-performance mechanism for moving device event data between the microservices that make up the pipeline.
+Microservices plug in at key points in the event processing pipeline, reading data from well-known inbound topics, processing data, then sending data to well-known outbound topics.
+External entites that are interested in data at any point in the pipeline can act as consumers of the SiteWhere topics to consume the data as it moves through the system.

 ### Fully Asynchronous Pipeline Processing